FeelsDEX/feels-floor-sim/docs/100_simulation_model.md

     )
 ```

 **Fee Sensitivity Modeling**: Different participant types exhibit varying sensitivity to fee changes.
-Retail traders may be highly sensitive to percentage fees, while institutional traders focus more on absolute costs.
+Retail traders may be highly sensitive to percentage fees, while algo traders focus more on absolute costs.
 The simulation captures these differences through elasticity parameters that determine how trading volume responds to fee changes.

 ### Preference Distribution Simulation